Saint Vincent, the patron saint of winemakers

 When its turn arrives, each village strives to put on a worthy reception.
 The villagers work for months to make flowers and other fancy street decorations for the occasion.
 But there would be no Saint Vincent without religious ceremonies, parades, official speeches and sacraments.
 And no Saint Vincent would be complete without a banquet and an opening party in the cellars.
 In keeping with the local tradition, the winemakers from the village give part of their vintage to make the cuvée de la Saint Vincent, the wine which is drunk throughout the festivities.

-The traditional Saint-Vincent tournante du chablisien will be back for the 53rd edition the 3rd and 4th of February 2024, in the village of Fyé.
+The traditional Saint-Vincent tournante du chablisien will be back for the 54th edition the 1st and 2nd of February 2025, in the village of Fontenay-Près-Chablis.
 Find out more.

 Status of Saint Vincent/Chablis/Bourgogne/Burgundy/French wines/Chardonnay